ForBioPhylogenomics/tutorials/inference_from_simulated_data/README.md

 		# Write the figure to this new file.
 		f.write(svg)

-* Execute the script again with Python3, and download and open the file `ts.svg` again.
+* Execute the script again with Python, and download and open the file `ts.svg` again.

 	**Question 3:** Do the coalescence times match the expectation of being around 200 generations on average? [(see answer)](#q3)